Consider dropping custom keyserver settings on Stretch

 gpg(1), which makes sense since it seems to affect the way GnuPG will call dirmngr.

-#5 Updated by bertagaz about 3 years ago
+#5 Updated by bertagaz over 3 years ago

 I think I've fixed all your comments and the CA certificate bug as explained.
 Last commits are pushed and this branch is now RfQA (finally...).